-3. Committee Approval form
+Committee Approval Form

-It is an established policy that the student selects his/her advisor with the consent of the department chair.
-The adviser assists the student in the formation of a project committee of at least three other graduate faculty members.
-It is established policy that the student selects his/her advisor with consent of the department chair.
-The advisor assists the student in the formation of a committee.
-A dissertation committee consists of five graduate faculty members.
-External members of a committee must be members of the JSU graduate faculty.
+Students select their dissertation chair with the consent of the DCT and department chair.
+The dissertation chair assists the student with the formation of a dissertation committee five graduate faculty members.
+The external member of a committee must be members of the JSU graduate faculty.
 The Committee Approval Form constitutes a student's committee and documents approval of the student's research proposal by the student's committee.
-The signatures of each committee all of the "typed" areas prior to printing the form and obtaining the necessary signatures.
+The signatures of each committee member validate their approval of the proposal.
+The student must complete all of the "typed" areas prior to printing the form and obtaining the necessary signatures.

-4. Committee Report of Defense Results Form
+2. Committee Report of Defense Results Form

 The Committee Report of Defense Results Form constitutes a student's committee and documents approval of the student's successful defense by the student's committee.
-The signatures of each committee member validate their approval of the defense.
-The student must complete all of the "typed" areas prior to printing the form and obtaining the necessary signatures.
+The signatures of each committee member validate their approval of the dissertation defense.
+The student must complete all of the required areas of the form prior to requesting the necessary signatures.
 This form must be submitted prior to clearance for graduation.